pavel-mironchik/fastai/.fastai/codex/execute-plan.md

 2. **Execute each plan step sequentially.**
    - Parse `PLAN_CONTENT` for numbered steps that start with `[ ]`.
    - Skip any steps already marked `[x]` so reruns do not repeat completed work.
    - Maintain a `MODIFIED_FILES` list for every file created or changed while executing steps.
+Treat `.fastai/` as internal agent data: never add files under that directory to `MODIFIED_FILES`, even if they were touched while executing the plan.
    - For each step:
      - Perform the described action using the appropriate tools (shell commands, file edits, code modifications, etc.).
      - If any action fails (non-zero exit, missing file, etc.), immediately inform the user about the failure, ask how to proceed, and halt until instructions are given.